 The Commercial Truck Driving (CTD) Certificate program provides basic training in the principles and skills of commercial truck operations.
 The program provides training for those individuals seeking a Class A Commercial Driver's License.
 The program is based on the definition of a truck driver as one who operates a commercial motor vehicle of all different sizes and descriptions on all types of roads.
 In addition to classroom instruction, students receive commercial truck driving training on-site and on the road.
 Day classes meet 8:00 am to 4:00 pm Mondays through Thursdays.
 Night classes meet from 5:00 p.m. to 10:00 p.m. and include Saturdays from 7:30 a.m. to 1:30 p.m.

-The standard curriculum for the Commercial Truck Driving (CTD) program includes three (3) semester courses taught sequentially within the 7 1/2 week course of study.
+The standard curriculum for the Commercial Truck Driving (CTD) program includes three (3) semester courses taught sequentially within the 7½ week course of study.
 Each course of the sequence must be successfully completed within the designated teaching time frame of the course before moving on to the next course.
 Students will be withdrawn from remaining courses if successful completion is not acquired on pre-requisite courses.
-Although the College operates on the semester system, due to the nature of the coursework, the CTD program will offer classes five (5) times during the school year, enabling five (5) cohorts of students each year.
-The program will therefore admit new students five (5) times a year.
+Although the College operates on the semester system, due to the nature of the coursework, the CTD program operates on part of terms and admits new students five (5) times a year.
 To graduate, students must earn a minimum of nine (9) semester credit hours.
 Starting and ending dates may be found by contacting Student Affairs or the program instructor.